StandardAaron/ApexAlert/README.md

 A desktop notification app for Apex Legends map rotations.
 Using https://apexlegendsapi.com/ and [Beeep](https://github.com/gen2brain/beeep), a cross-platform Go notification library.

 If you wish you use this, an API key can be generated (relatively) anonymously at apexlegendsapi.com.
+Add your key (and other user-specific info) to `config.hcl` in the appropriate place.

 ## Tested Platforms